AmandaArenales/ComIT_Exercises_Python/README.md

 1. A survey was carried out to 15 students in a University where the following information was requested: Photo ID #, Sex, Salary, Job: [`poll.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P3_Python/poll.py)

+## P4_Python

+1. Create a class called Book that stores the information for each of the books in a library.
+The class should keep the title of the book, author, number of copies of the book and number of lend copies.
+The class will contain the following methods: Default constructor.
+Constructor with parameters.
+Setters / getters.
+Method Loan that increases the corresponding attribute each time a loan is made from the book.
+No books may be borrowed if no copies are available to lend.
+Returns true if the operation was successful and false otherwise.
+Returns method that decrements the corresponding attribute when a book is returned.
+No books can be returned that have not been lend.
+Returns true if the operation was successful and false otherwise.
+ToString method to display data from books.
+This method is inherited from Object and we must modify it (override) to adapt it to the Book class.
+Write a program to test the operation of the Book class: [`books.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P4_Python/books.py)

 ## Practice_1

 1. Perform an algorithm to read a number and report if it is greater, equal or less than zero: [`compare_with_zero.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/Practice_1/compare_with_zero.py)